 The next project - taming the gully

-My next and final report will cover our visit to the Rogerson Clematis Garden at Luscher Farm, including the dedication of the Antopodean Area and the Strawberry Tasting, Lake Oswago Farmers Market, the McCoy Family Nursery and the Gala Dinner.
+My next and final report will cover our visit to the Rogerson Clematis Garden at Luscher Farm, including the dedication of the Antipodean Area and the Strawberry Tasting, Lake Oswago Farmers Market, the McCoy Family Nursery and the Gala Dinner.
 For those of you who missed it, or wish to re-read it, click here for my first report.
+Please click on my third and final report to read about the last part of Portland 2019.

 View back to house as we leave